FCL (Full Container Load)

 International Movers Network, Inc full container load services help you move your needs as soon as you may needs.
 The following services are included:

-Return empty container to port of entry.
+Return an empty container to port of entry.

 International Movers Network, Inc can offers besides commonly used 20'STD, 40'STD and 40'HC ocean freight containers, there are numerous of other types of ocean containers used in the international ocean freight industry, including 45' High Cube, Open Tops and Flat Racks sizes of 20' and 40' etc. However, as a rule these types of sea freight containers are subject to equipment availability from Steam Ship Lines (direct ocean freight carriers, international ocean freight transportation companies).
 In certain circumstances it can be limited.
 Then, if you are shipping a regular cargo by sea, we suggest planning your international ocean freight shipment by using one of these three types of multimodal sea freight containers below: